mkalkbrenner/dof_configtool_client/README.md

 Since you have different effect levels within the same game, `adjust_intensity` uses a factor instead of absolute numbers to keep these intensity ratio.

+##### `pulse`

+This tweak allows you to pulse a constant effect in a configurable frequency on specific ports of your output controller.
+So `pulse[28] = 100` will pulse all the signals on port _28_ with a frequency of _1/100ms=10Hz_.
+The value must has to be between _1_ and _500_ms.

+The effect is not just a simple on/off but more like a zigzag curve.

+###### Use-cases

+Some shaker motors just create a high frequent vibration which is totally different from a shaker effect in a real pinball machine.
+Using this tweak the shaker might behaves more like realistic, especially smaller ones.

 ##### `merge`

 This tweak merges two ports.
 In fact it appends the entire content of the second port to the first port.
 So